Shire of Murweh: Amenities

-Population
+Demographics

 Shire Chambers

 The first Murweh council chambers were built in the 1880s but were destroyed by fire in the 1930s.

 The new Murweh Shire Council Chambers were opened in Alfred Street in February 1938 by the shire chairman William Herbert Corbett.
 The architects were Hall and Phillips and the contractor was T. E. Woollon of Brisbane.

 The chambers suffered extensive damage during the 1990 flood which devastated Charleville.
 Repairs were carried out by Q-Build in late 1990.
 These repairs held fast in the 1997 flood that hit Charleville, but suffered moderate damage during the 2010 flood that hit Charleville.